Safari West

 Do the animals wander around outside the tents at night?

-No and…yes… The animals are nearby and roaming around.
-However, they remain within their enclosures 24 hours per day for your safety.
+No, and…yes… The animals are nearby and roaming around.
+However, they remain within their habitats 24 hours per day for your safety.
 You will hear lots of jungle sounds during the night and you might spot wildebeests on the hill from your window, but you won’t find any of our animals unescorted on your deck or under your tent cabin at any time… We can’t guarantee it, but, you may wake in the morning to see a giraffe peering at you with their big brown eyes from across the road…on the other side of the fence of course!

 Can the animals get into my tent at night?

 No, the Safari West animals cannot.
 As a wildlife preserve, we take the safety of our guests and our animal care very seriously.
 Our dedicated staff works diligently to keep fencing secure at all times.
-There is however, local wildlife and we cannot guarantee that a raccoon or other local wildlife will not sit on your deck in the middle of the night.
+There is, however, local wildlife and we cannot guarantee that a raccoon or other local wildlife will not sit on your deck in the middle of the night.

 What are your rates for spending the night?